An Appalachian Trail Tale

 A Traveling Travesty

-I was slogging up a ludicrous slope near South Kinsman Mountain’s top.
-(But not near enough.)
-I was questioning my existence, pondering my purpose, and reconsidering the reason for this hike.
+I was slogging up a ludicrous incline near South Kinsman Mountain’s top.
+(Just not near enough.)
+As I’m inclined, I was questioning my existence, pondering my purpose, and reconsidering the reasons for this hike.
 Is it flight?
-Is it pursuit?
-What am I trying to escape?
+Or is it pursuit?
+What am I trying to flee?
 What am I after?
-I concluded there’ll never be a conclusion.
-Not till death does the deed.
-No, I am to suffer and overthink.
+The conclusion?
+That there’ll never be a conclusion.
+Not till death does its deed.
+I am to suffer and overthink.
 (I overthink, therefore I am…still thinking.)
-I’m to face it, embrace it, and continually retrace it.
-And what better way than head-on?
-But what, exactly, is it
+I’m to face it, embrace it, and forever retrace it.
+But what, even vaguely, is it?

 Ruminate.
 Hesitate.
 Debate.
 Mediate.